mvelazc0/msInvader/README.md

     <img src="img/msInvader.png" alt="msInvader logo" style="width: 30%; height: 35%;">
 </div>
 <br>
-msInvader is an adversary simulation tool built for blue teams, designed to simulate adversary techniques within M365 and Azure environments.
-Its purpose is to generate attack telemetry that can help teams improve their detection and response posture. <br> <br>
+msInvader is an adversary simulation tool designed for blue teams to simulate real-world attack techniques within M365 and Azure environments.
+By generating realistic attack telemetry, msInvader empowers detection engineers, SOC analysts, and threat hunters to assess, enhance, and strengthen their detection and response capabilities.<br><br>
-To facilitate realistic simulations, msInvader implements multiple authentication mechanisms that mirror different attack scenarios.
-It includes support for simulating scenarios where an attacker gains access to a compromised user account, leveraging the resource owner password flow and the device authorization flow.
+msInvader supports simulating techniques in two common attack scenarios: a compromised user account or a compromised service principal.
+These scenarios reflect typical post-compromise situations, enabling teams to evaluate and improve their response to such threats.

-These methods enable msInvader to obtain user tokens, simulating scenarios such as the compromise of user credentials or a successful MFA bypass like an adversary-in-the-middle (AiTM) attack.
-Additionally, msInvader can replicate conditions involving compromised service principals by supporting the client credentials OAuth flow.<br><br>
+For user account scenarios, msInvader uses the [resource owner password](https://learn.microsoft.com/en-us/entra/identity-platform/v2-oauth-ropc) and [device authorization](https://learn.microsoft.com/en-us/entra/identity-platform/v2-oauth2-device-code) OAuth flows to obtain tokens, simulating attacks such as credential compromise (e.g., phishing or password spraying attacks) or MFA bypass (e.g., adversary-in-the-middle (AiTM) or token theft attacks).
+For compromised service principals, it leverages the [client credentials](https://learn.microsoft.com/en-us/entra/identity-platform/v2-oauth2-client-creds-grant-flow) OAuth flow to replicate unauthorized application access.

-Once authenticated, msInvader is capable of interacting with Exchange Online through three distinct methods: the Graph API, Exchange Web Services (EWS), and the REST API utilized by the Exchange Online PowerShell module.
-This support enables msInvader to comprehensively simulate attack techniques, providing blue teams with the flexibility to simulate multiple scenarios.
+Once authenticated, msInvader interacts with Exchange Online using three methods: the Graph API, Exchange Web Services (EWS), and the REST API used by the Exchange Online PowerShell module.
+This flexibility allows blue teams to simulate a wide range of attack techniques across multiple scenarios.

 ## Documentation